Communist Party of Finland (1994): KTP splits from SKPy

-In the late 1970s the opposition of SKP began to split as those supporting a more traditional version of Marxism-Leninism began to criticize opposition leaders.
+In the late 1970s, the opposition of SKP began to split as those supporting a more traditional version of Marxism–Leninism began to criticize opposition leaders.
 When it was decided that SKPy would not be registered as an official party, some communists protested and demanded registration.
 They thought SKPy was clinging to the unity slogan in a situation in which it no longer seemed realistic.
 In the 1987 party congress, these people were warned by the SKPy leadership but they chose to ignore the advice and oriented themselves toward founding a new party.
-For Peace and Socialism - Communist Workers Party (Kommunistinen Työväenpuolue – Rauhan ja Sosialismin puolesta, KTP) was founded early in the year 1988.
+Communist Workers' Party – For Peace and Socialism (Kommunistinen Työväenpuolue – Rauhan ja Sosialismin puolesta, KTP) was founded early in the year 1988.
 Founders of KTP felt to be securing the existence of a Marxist-Leninist party in Finland while criticizing SKPy for being revisionist and supporting Mikhail Gorbachev.
 The most famous figure in the new party was probably Markus Kainulainen, a longtime SKP district secretary of Uusimaa and a former MP.